ibm-cloud-docs/Backup/faqs.md

 {: #bmr-open-backup}
 {: support}

 BMR has open file back up capabilities.
 However, BMR doesn't replace the need for SQL or Oracle plug-ins.
-Click [here](/docs/Backup?topic=Backup-MSSQLplugin) for the MSSQL plug-in installation instructions.
+For more information, see [Getting started with the SQL Server plug-in](/docs/Backup?topic=Backup-MSSQLplugin).

 ## How much disk space and time does a BMR restore take?
 {: faq}